johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 4. …and even Flatsome!

 == Changelog ==

+= 3.2.0 - August 6 2024 =
+* Updated and lighter animation engine
+* Tested with WordPress 6.6

 = 3.1.8 - June 21 2024 =
 * Bugfix to admin.css, where broad selectors created unwanted behavior